noahgolmant/pytorch-hessian-eigenthings/README.md

 The example file in `example/main.py` utilizes [`skeletor`](https://github.com/noahgolmant/skeletor) version `0.1.4` for experiment orchestration, which can be installed via `pip install skeletor-ml`, but the rest of this library does not depend on it.
 You can execute the example via a command like `python example/main.py  --mode=power_iter <experimentname>`, where `<experimentname>` is a useful name like `resnet18_cifar10`.
 But it may just be easier to use a simpler codebase to instantiate PyTorch models and dataloaders (such as [`pytorch-cifar`](https://github.com/kuangliu/pytorch-cifar)).

 ## Citing this work
-If you find this repo useful and would like to cite it in a publication, here is a BibTeX entry:
+If you find this repo useful and would like to cite it in a publication (as [others](https://scholar.google.com/scholar?oi=bibs&hl=en&cites=18039594054930134223) have done, thank you!), here is a BibTeX entry:

     @misc{hessian-eigenthings,
         author       = {Noah Golmant, Zhewei Yao, Amir Gholami, Michael Mahoney, Joseph Gonzalez},